-The Euro and GBP risk free spot rates as published by EIOPA are used to build the discount rates for the Euro and GBP liabilities where these are net of the Credit Risk Adjustment specified by EIOPA.
+The Euro and GBP risk free spot rates are those published by EIOPA.
 The Volatility Adjustment or Matching Adjustment are not used.

 Euro discount rates are used for determining the Euro related liabilities including the BEL in respect of all per policy expenses.
 UK discount rates are used when determining UK related liabilities, i.e., the BEL in respect of the pension benefits and UK related admin costs.